ipspace/blog/content/posts/2021/06/ospf-inter-process-route-selection.md

   role: stub
 ```

-Using *[netsim-tools](https://netsim-tools.readthedocs.io/en/latest/)*, I had a lab up, running, and configured in three minutes.
-All it took were three commands:
+With *[netlab](https://netsim-tools.readthedocs.io/en/latest/)*, I had a lab up, running, and configured in three minutes.
+All it took was a single command:

 ```
-$ netlab create
-$ vagrant up
-$ netlab initial
+$ netlab up
 ```

 Baseline check: *rtr* should have two equal-cost paths to the target prefix: